Fear (Toad the Wet Sprocket album)

-Fear (commonly stylized as fear) is the third studio album by American alternative rock band Toad the Wet Sprocket.
+fear is the third studio album by American alternative rock band Toad the Wet Sprocket.
 The album is their second album for Columbia Records, and was released on August 27, 1991.
 It became the first commercially successful album for the band, selling over a million copies and was certified platinum three years after release, on September 1, 1994.

 The album debuted at number 49 on Billboard 200 a year after its release.
 Two of the album's singles peaked within the Billboard Hot 100's top 40: "All I Want" and "Walk on the Ocean", which peaked at numbers 15 and 18 on the Billboard Hot 100, respectively.